-EcoWomen provides an educational forum for women that empowers women to become leaders in the environmental community and the world.
+EcoWomen inspires and empowers women to become leaders for the environmental community.

 The group also recognized that women play key roles in the environmental movement.
 Yet, given the lack of attention paid to the environmental movement in traditional high school and college curricula, many women are unaware of the pioneers of the movement.